-Sunset Beach is a smaller beach in False Creek.
-It has two sections and has lifeguards during the summer.
+Sunset Beach is actually two smaller beaches in English Bay.
+There are lifeguards on duty during the summer.
 It is not as busy as English Bay, Second, and Third beaches.
 There is a concession stand and showers at Sunset Beach.

 The plaque says: